CMA-ES/moarchiving/README.md

   - [epydocs format](https://cma-es.github.io/moarchiving/moarchiving-epydocs/index.html)

 ## Releases
-- 1.0.0 addition of MOArchive classes for 3 and 4 dimensions, as well as a class for handling solutions to constrained problems
+- 1.0.0 addition of MOArchive classes for 3 and 4 objectives, as well as a class for handling solutions to constrained problems
 - 0.7.0 reimplementation of `BiobjectiveNondominatedSortedList.hypervolume_improvement` by extracting a sublist first.
 - 0.6.0 the `infos` attribute is a `list` with corresponding (arbitrary) information, e.g. for keeping the respective solutions.
 - 0.5.3 fixed assertion error when not using `fractions.Fraction`